kotest/kotest-cookbook/README.md

 ### Using Fakery To Cancel A Long-Running Loop

-Suppose that we have a process that executes tasks in a loop, and that porcess can be cancelled mid-flight and needs to stop as soon as the current task has completed.
+Suppose that we have a process that executes tasks in a loop, and that process can be cancelled mid-flight and needs to stop as soon as the current task has completed.
 The following code shows the implementation, which is very simple:

 ```kotlin